LeonDaCosta/localstack-docs/src/content/docs/aws/capabilities/networking/transparent-endpoint-injection.md

   - Set the AWS_ENDPOINT_URL environment variable:
 Set `AWS_ENDPOINT_URL=http://localhost.localstack.cloud:4566`.
 This is the recommended approach as it directly points your AWS client to the LocalStack endpoint.
   - Disable certificate validation (not recommended):
 If the first option isn't feasible, you can disable certificate validation by exporting an empty AWS_CA_BUNDLE variable(`export AWS_CA_BUNDLE=""`).
 However, note that this will cause a warning to be raised for every command.
-You can suppress these warnings by setting the PYTHONWARNINGS=ignore environment variable
+You can suppress these warnings by setting the `PYTHONWARNINGS=ignore` environment variable.

 ## Troubleshooting